bikiranguha/Thesis_project/Readme.md

 events by comparing voltage magnitude data.
 Every time a new event is detected, TS3ph simulation is run again.

-changeLoadFn.py:	Changes load and generator dispatch and saves the new raw file runSimPSSE.py: Function to run N-2 + fault contingencies in PSSE
+changeLoadFn.py:	Changes load and generator dispatch and saves the new raw file changeLoadFnv2.py:  The only difference here is that the input raw file's load is converted to constant power. runSimPSSE.py: Function to run N-2 + fault contingencies in PSSE
 			   currently saves the voltage, angle and frequency of the bus